arturoam00/evoman_strategies/README.md

 ```bash
 $ python3 compare_specialist.py
 ```
-After the simulations, the **best individual out of the 10 independent runs** is saved and evaluated again against the same enemy, 5 times.
+After the simulations, the **best individual** for each simulation is saved and evaluated again against the same enemy.
 The results are also saved in the same data file (one for each algorithm).

 3. #### Plot results